DAW/MIDI Track

 Drums

-For the kick, I felt that the sample felt weak so I Boosted some lows and highs to make the kick sound more punchy and bouncy throughout the track, I had also cut out the top high frequency's of the kick as well as it makes the kick sound deeper.
+For the kick, I felt that the sample felt weak so I Boosted some lows and mid frequency's to make the kick sound more punchy and bouncy throughout the track, I had also cut out the top high frequency's of the kick as well as it makes the kick sound deeper and helps with cutting out undeeded frequency's in the mix.

 For the Snare I just added limiter on it so it sits well in the mix.